waysidemapping/beefsteak-map-tiles/SCHEMA.md

 ## Top-level tags

 OpenStreetMap has the concept of [top-level tags](https://wiki.openstreetmap.org/wiki/Top-level_tag) which define the main type of each feature.
-Rustic tiles include only features tagged with a supported top-level tag.
+Heirloom tiles include only features tagged with a supported top-level tag.
 Each tag has specific geometry expectations.

 For performance and consistency, features with the top-level tag values `no` and `unknown` (e.g. `building=no` or `shop=unknown`) are NOT ignored.
 These are sometimes called [troll tags](https://wiki.openstreetmap.org/wiki/Trolltag) in OSM since they may be technically accurate but often break apps.
-As such, these tags can be deleted from OSM if they cause issues in Rustic tiles.
+As such, these tags can be deleted from OSM if they cause issues in Heirloom tiles.

 Similarly, certain top-level keys such as `emergency` and `indoor` are used as attribute tags by some mappers, like `emergency=designated`.
 Again, for performance and consistency, features with these tag values are NOT ignored and may cause unexpected behavior.